-- Colloid nodules: develop from the lack of iodine, which is an essential mineral for the production of thyroid hormones.
-These growths are not cancerous, but they can be large.
+- Colloid nodules: develop from the lack of iodine, an essential mineral for producing thyroid hormones.
+These growths are not cancerous, but they can be considerable.

-- Thyroid cysts: are full of fluid or a mixture of fluid and solid tissue.
+- Thyroid cysts: are full of fluid or a mixture of liquid and solid tissue.

-- The multinodular goiter : occurs when the thyroid gland forms multiple nodules, which grow over time.
-It can occur due to the lack of iodine in your diet, but most people with goiter have a thyroid gland that works normally.
+- The multinodular goiter occurs when the thyroid gland forms multiple nodules, which grow over time.
+It can occur due to the lack of iodine in your diet, but most people with goiter have a thyroid gland that usually works.